Bioenergetics in the optic nerve

 - PhD, Masters by Research, Honours, Master of Biomedical Science

-- Surgery, Otolaryngology, Royal Victorian Eye and Ear Hospital
+- Surgery, Ophthalmology, Royal Victorian Eye and Ear Hospital

 Glaucoma is a neurodegenerative disease, strongly associated with ageing and high intraocular pressure.
 Recent work has suggested that metabolism and energy supply in the retinal ganglion cells may also play a critical role.
 In the optic nerve, energy is supplied to neurons by oligodendrocytes (through the intercellular transport of lactate).
 While it is known that this relationship is important for nerve health, little is known about how it changes with age or during periods of stress.